Welcome!

 Skills

-- Experienced with audio implementation via middleware (FMOD)
+• Experienced with audio implementation via middleware (FMOD & Wwise)

 Hello!
 I'm Ben and I am EXTREMELY passionate about sound design in games and other media.
-Every project creates an experience acts as a gateway to another world.
+Every project creates an experience that acts as a gateway to another world.
 As designers, we get to define that world and enhance it as we see fit.
-When it comes to sound design, I combine theory with application to make my own impact the experience and leave my mark.
+When it comes to sound design, I combine theory with application to ensure a fulfilling and meaningful experience for myself, my team and of course, the user.

 Software